macroecology/mapast/README.md

 ### About

-`paleoMap` is a package for downloading, visualizing and processing data from [Paleobiology Database](http://paleobiodb.org/) combined with [GPlates](http://www.gplates.org/).
+`paleoMap` is a package for downloading, visualizing and processing data from [Paleobiology Database](http://paleobiodb.org/) combined with maps from [GPlates](http://www.gplates.org/).

 ### Quick start